randomize/dotfiles/README.md

 # Disclaimer #

-Settings presented hare are very specific to my hardware, taste, habits etc.
+Settings presented here are very specific to my hardware, taste, habits etc.
 Some of them may turn out to be suboptimal or just wrong.
 Use them carefully and thoughtfully, avoid yanking-pasting and you'll find some useful tricks for your own setup.